 You Know What's Worth Your Energy...

-Now that I have a toddler who throws tantrums on a pretty regular basis, I know what is worth my time and energy and what isn't.
+I have a toddler who throws tantrums on a pretty regular basis, I know what is worth my time and energy and what isn't.
 I know that when he is throwing a tantrum because I gave him a blue cup instead of a red cup, it's best for me to just ignore him and go about my business because there's nothing I can really do.
 I know that when he is crying because he's scared, there are things I can do to help him and, in that situation, my son needs and deserves my time and energy.

 This is definitely going to come in handy when he's a teenager and I will have to pick and choose my battles wisely.
 I will know (after years of experience) what is worth my time and energy, and what isn't.
 It's going to be the best, when it isn't the absolute worst.